 The saga began when Houston Rockets General Manager Daryl Morey issued a seven-word tweet in support of Hong Kong on the eve of exhibition matches in China.

 The infamous, now-deleted post, said: “Fight for freedom, Stand with Hong Kong,” and even though it could not be seen in China, it caused considerable damage.

-The day after it was posted, the Chinese Basketball Association suspended cooperation with the team; China’s consulate in China urged the team to "clarify and immediately correct the mistakes"; and the sports channel of the country’s top broadcaster said it would no longer show the team’s matches.
+The day after it was posted, the Chinese Basketball Association suspended cooperation with the team; China’s consulate-general in Houston urged the team to "clarify and immediately correct the mistakes"; and the sports channel of the country’s top broadcaster said it would no longer show the team’s matches.